Mohamed-Elwakdy/Elwakdy-TripData/README.md

 # The distinct values for each field
 # ----------------------------------

-# In this code, the distinct values of some fields suchas pickup_datetime, dropoff_datetime, medallion, hack_license, rate_code, passenger_count, trip_time_in_secs,trip_distance, pickup_longitude, pickup_latitude, dropoff_longitude and dropoff_latitude are getting on.
+# In this code, the distinct values of some fields suchas pickup_datetime, dropoff_datetime, medallion, hack_license, rate_code, passenger_count, trip_time_in_secs and trip_distance are getting on.
 I used a dictionary for each field to get the distinct values.
 Please run the python code to get the distinct values.

+# For an example of distint values of some fields explained below:

 <br>